CJ McCollum leads Pelicans past Spurs in play-in game

-Popovich said his young team, which averages 25 years in age, learned a lesson the hard way.

-“It’s the playoffs, and you’ve got to be into people,” Popovich said.
-“The grunt is important.
-Ingram scored two in a row right in the middle of the lane with no one even touching him.
-It’s a great lesson for our guys.”

-The Pelicans, who finished ninth in the West after starting the season 3-16, will play at the Clippers with the winner facing the top-seeded Phoenix Suns in the first round.
+The Pelicans, who finished ninth in the West after starting the season 3-16, will play at the Los Angeles Clippers on Friday night, with the winner getting the eighth seed and a spot against the top-seeded Phoenix Suns in the first round.
 New Orleans beat Los Angeles in three of four meetings this season.

 The Pelicans seemed headed to a rout, leading 96-75, with 10:39 left, but the 10th-seeded Spurs used a 16-1 run over the next 5:25 to cut it to 97-91.
 The Pelicans missed seven consecutive shots during the run.

-Ingram hit a pair of soft jumpers in the lane and Valanciunas added a short jumper to put New Orleans back on top, 103-91.
+Ingram a pair of soft jumpers in the lane and Jonas Valanciunas added a short jumper to out New Orleans back on top, 103-91.
+Valaciunas had 22 points and 14 rebounds.

 Devin Vassell led San Antonio with 23 points.
-Dejounte Murray had 16 points, but he went just 5 of 19 from the floor while being shadowed by Pelicans rookie defensive stopper Herb Jones.

-“You have to take the good and bad and learn from it,” Murray said.
-“We had guys not shoot well, starting with myself.
-They were physical.
-I ain’t making no excuses.”
+Dejounte Murray had 16 points on 5-of-19 shooting.

 After Ingram went to the bench with three fouls 5:17 before halftime, McCollum carried the Pelicans offensively.
 In a 14-4 run over the final 3:36 of the half, McCollum made two 3-pointers and pierced the San Antonio defense for two finger-roll layups on strong drives into the lane as New Orleans built a 61-50 lead.